Skip to Main Content

 Building context and doing research during your first term on campus.

-All searching works better if you use the terms that the authors are using, so:
+Searching works better if you use the terms that the authors are using:

 • take notes about related words and concepts